taPMeppeSols/grav-theme-upmorph-online-soon/README.md

 # You want to support us? :ok_hand: :gift:
 No problem buddy.
-We can always use loose change :money_with_wings: for a cup of :coffee:.
+We can always use some loose change :money_with_wings: for a cup of :coffee:.
 You can donate [here](https://paypal.me/tapmeppesols).

+# :v: :wave: :end: